 Bio-Rad: 4Q Earnings Snapshot

 HERCULES, Calif.
-(AP) _ Bio-Rad Laboratories Inc. (BIO) on Thursday reported fourth-quarter net income of $553.5 million, after reporting a loss in the same period a year earlier.
+(AP) _ Bio-Rad Laboratories Inc. (BIO.B) on Thursday reported fourth-quarter net income of $553.5 million, after reporting a loss in the same period a year earlier.

-On a per-share basis, the Hercules, California-based company said it had profit of $18.31.
+The Hercules, California-based company said it had net income of $18.31 per share.
 Earnings, adjusted for one-time gains and costs, were $2.32 per share.

 The maker of instruments used in biomedical research posted revenue of $624.4 million in the period.